how to cook marinated steak on the grill

 Thawing Steaks in the Fridge

-This is the safest known best practice.
-The down side is that it requires planning the day before.
-Put them into the fridge the night before.
-Be sure you put them in a bowl because the marinade will thaw and might leak out.
-Another down side is that some refrigerators are colder than others (due to altitude, temp, etc.) and they might not be thawed out enough the next day.
-And the steaks might be extra thick.
-Although I routinely have thawed out 1-inch steaks using this method.
+The safest known best practice is using the refrigerator.
+However, it requires planning 1-2 days beforehand.
+So, put the individual steak bags into the fridge 1-2 nights before the planned meal.
+Also, note that some refrigerators are colder than others (due to altitude, temp, etc.).
+Therefore, some might not be thawed out enough after 1 day and might need 2 days.
+For example, some of the steaks might be extra thick.
+Although I routinely have thawed out 1-inch steaks using this method it’s definitely the safest plan.

 Thawing Steaks in the Microwave

 You can use your defroster cycle on the microwave.
-If using the microwave defrost option, start with keying in just 1/2 to 3/4 of the meat weight.
-This is because every microwave I’ve owned in 30 years have slightly cooked the edges when keying in 100% of the true steak weight.
+So, if using the microwave defrost option, start with keying in just 1/2 to 3/4 of the meat weight.
+This is because every microwave I’ve owned in 30 years has slightly cooked the edges when keying in 100% of the true steak weight.

 Thawing Steaks in Cold Water